Long Distance Walks

 Yorkshire Dales Centurion Walk

-The Yorkshire Dales Centurion Walk is 100miles (161km) and described as an adventure walk around the Dales and Howgills and may be split into short or long distances.
+The Yorkshire Dales Centurion Walk is 100miles (161km) and described as 'an adventure walk around the Dales and Howgills' and may be split into short or long distances.
 No route description is available, just a set of grid references and the names of the places to visit en route.
 The framework is one of five stages, each with a starting point, with the choice left to the individual walker of what to visit and what to avoid.
 Route options include ascents of the 'Yorkshire Three Peaks' (Whernside, Ingleborough and Pen-y-ghent) - along with the Coum, the Calf, Nine Standards Rigg, Tan Hill, Buckden Pike, Great Whernside and Plover Hill.

 Yoredale Way